Our Story

 That plan is what became Praneya.

-Many people — through no fault of their own — carry genes that put them at higher risk.
+Many people, through no fault of their own, carry genes that put them at higher risk.
 Family history of high cholesterol.
 Premature coronary artery disease.
 South Asian heritage, where metabolic risk arrives earlier and at lower BMIs.
-Others have had a scare: an unexpected finding on a scan, a silent event they didn't know about until later.
+Others have had a scare: an unexpected finding on a scan, a silent event they did not know about until later.

 All of them deserve more than a pamphlet.

-Praneya takes the blood reports your doctor orders and the wearable data you're already collecting, and helps you see what they mean together — in plain language, with specific actions, grounded in the same clinical guidelines your cardiologist uses.
+Praneya takes the blood reports your doctor orders and the wearable data you are already collecting, and gives you specialist-depth insight into what they mean together: plain language, specific actions, grounded in the same guidelines your cardiologist uses.

-Praneya is a wellness companion, not a medical device.
-It doesn't replace your doctor.
+Praneya is a wellness companion.
 It gives you enough of your own picture that the next conversation with your clinician starts on the right page.

-I didn't build Praneya because I saw a market opportunity.
-I built it because I was the patient who needed it.
+I built Praneya because I was the patient who needed it.
 And I suspect you might be too.